 Dr. Limpaphayom has a wide variety of research interests in corporate finance, risk management and insurance, corporate governance, market microstructure, investments and taxation.
 His research papers appear in reputable journals such as Journal of Accounting and Economics, Journal of Corporate Finance, Journal of Financial Markets, Journal of Banking and Finance, and Journal of Risk and Insurance.
 His current research projects focus on global analyst forecasts, CSR in the US and Thailand, risk of insurance firms in Japan, bankruptcy proceedings in Thailand and real estate markets in Japan.

 Dr. Rahman's research interests include Corporate Finance, Mutual Funds & Other Institutional Investors, Derivative Securities, Asset Pricing Models, Index Options & Futures, Market Volatility, Neural Network Models & Financial Markets, & Financial Planning Models

 - Daniel Rogers, Ph.D., Associate Professor

 Dr. Rogers has published research in the areas of corporate risk management and derivatives usage, managerial incentives and executive compensation, stock option repricing.
 His published work includes articles in the Journal of Finance, Journal of Banking and Finance, Financial Management, Journal of Applied Corporate Finance, and Journal of Futures Markets.
 His Financial Management article on the valuation effects of jet fuel hedging in the airline industry (co-authored with David Carter and Betty Simkins) was a co-winner of the Addison-Wesley Prize in 2006.
-Prior to his life as an academic, Dr. Rogers held management positions with a national airline and a petroleum products distributor during which he purchased jet and diesel fuel and managed the price risk associated with these commodities.

 - Jing Zhao, Ph.D., Assistant Professor